 For greater detail on each of these classifications please visit the ITU website.

 Classification - Physically Impaired Athletes

-The actual process for being classified is quite simple but the time taken can vary depending upon the nature of each athlete’s impairment so if you are being classified be prepared that the appointment may take between 30minutes and two hours.
+The process for being classified is quite simple but the time taken can vary depending upon the nature of each athlete’s impairment so if you are being classified be prepared that the appointment may take between 30minutes and two hours.
 British Triathlon has a team of classifiers who conduct the process, and these individuals are either trained physiotherapists or technical classifiers (often specially trained coaches).
-The process will test your ability and give you an outcome based on your tested ability rather than your disability.
+The process will assess how your impairment impacts on your ability to compete in triathlon and give you an outcome based on your tested ability rather than your disability.

 Athlete Evaluation Process

 The Athlete Evaluation process consists of the following:

 - Submission of the ITU Physical Impairments Medical Diagnostics Form, compelted by a Dr or consultant